 Oklahoma: I have been informed that if I want to register a formal complaint about a provider, I should visit the medical board’s website, here; Or, the Oklahoma Board of Osteopathic Examiners’ website, here.

 Rhode Island: If I use e-mail or text-based technology to communicate with my DLMD Provider, then I understand the types of transmissions that will be permitted and the circumstances when alternate forms of communication or office visits should be utilized.
 I have also discussed security measures, such as encryption of data, password protected screen savers and data files, or utilization of other reliable authentication techniques, as well as potential risks to privacy.
 I acknowledge that my failure to comply with this agreement may result in the DLMD Provider terminating the e-mail relationship.
 (Rhode Island Medical Board Guidelines).

 South Carolina: I understand my medical records may be distributed in accordance with applicable law and regulation to other treating health care practitioners.
 (S.C.
 Code Ann. § 40-47-37).

-Virginia: I acknowledge that I have received details on security measures taken with the use of telemedicine services, such as encrypting date of service, password protected screen savers, encrypting data files, or utilizing other reliable authentication techniques, as well as potential risks to privacy notwithstanding such measures; I agree to hold harmless Curology Medical Group for information lost due to technical failures; and I provide my express consent to forward patient-identifiable information to a third party.
+Virginia: I acknowledge that I have received details on security measures taken with the use of telemedicine services, such as encrypting date of service, password protected screen savers, encrypting data files, or utilizing other reliable authentication techniques, as well as potential risks to privacy notwithstanding such measures; I agree to hold harmless DLMD for information lost due to technical failures; and I provide my express consent to forward patient-identifiable information to a third party.
 (Virginia Board of Medicine Guidance Document 85-12).

 Patient Consent: I have read this document carefully, and understand the risks and benefits of the telehealth consultation and have had my questions regarding the procedure explained and I hereby give my informed consent for Patient to participate in a telehealth consultation under the terms described herein.